 Hannah has been described as a rare artist, equally at home singing both classical and jazz music.

-Hannah studied with Christine Cairns at Birmingham Conservatoire where she gained a first class honours degree and won prizes including the St Claire Barfield Prize for Operatic Distinction in both 2009 and 2011 and the Bromsgrove International Young Musician’s Platform in 2012.
+Hannah studied with Christine Cairns at Birmingham Conservatoire where she gained a first class honours degree and won prizes including the St Claire Barfield Prize for Operatic Distinction and the Bromsgrove International Young Musician’s Platform.